• Home

 Students need to be able to recognize a quick image without counting.
 Being able to do this helps students to do mental math later.
 Daily subitizing practice is necessary for early learners to build this strong foundation.
 Students will be forced to count each item if they haven’t had enough practice subitizing..

-You will notice the students that have not developed this ability because they are not able to recognize that 5 is five when rolling a dice and will have to count each time.
-You can see how begin able to add will be affected.
-The child will struggle with counting on because they have to count each set.
+You will notice the students that have not developed this ability because they are not able to recognize that 5 is five when rolling dice and will have to count each time.
+You can see how the ability to add will be affected.
+The child will struggle with counting-on because they have to count each set.
 Once one is counted, you may see the child recounting as they have “forgotten” the total.
-Students who can subitize can hold that number and count on.
+Students who can subitize can hold that number and count-on.

 Magnitude